Frequently Asked Questions

 We’d prefer an empty room in terms of furniture but we can help move this if needs be and some of it may be able to stay in the room and we can work around it.

-can we cover the walls?
+Can we cover the walls?

-Yes we can cover the walls but this will encure a extra charge.
+Yes, we can cover the walls, but this will encure a extra charge.

-Will i need to redecorate?
+Will I need to redecorate?

-probably a quick feshing up.
+Probably a quick freshening up.

-do you expose of the waste?
+Do you expose of the waste?

-yes we will take away the waste for an extra charge.
+Yes, we will take away the waste for an extra charge.

 How far do you travel?